Anant-Arora/Kafka-Stocks-Market-Pipeline/README.md

 This structured, modular pipeline bridges data generation and storage efficiently, showcasing how Kafka can be paired with GCP to power real-time analytics pipelines for stock data.

-> 📍 CSV files are initially loaded in a Jupyter Notebook, and then sent through Kafka topics using custom **producers and consumers**.

 ---